carpentries-incubator/fair-explainable-ml/index.md

 site: sandpaper::sandpaper_site
 ---

-This lesson aims to teach responsible machine learning practices with a focus on fairness, explainability, reproducibility, and safety.
+This lesson equips participants with responsible machine learning practices, emphasizing fairness, explainability, reproducibility, and accountability across three general data/model modalities: structured data (tabular), natural language processing (NLP), and computer vision.
+Participants will learn to evaluate and enhance the interpretability, fairness, and reproducibility of models in each modality.
+Additionally, they will explore how to integrate these principles into future models, bridging ethical practices with practical applications in their research.

 :::::::::: prereq
 - Participants should have experience using Python.